+- 1. Awakening and uniting consumers.

 - 2. Discouraging unfair trade practices.

 - 3. Protecting against exploitation.

 - 4. Awakening the government.

 - 5. Effective implementation of consumer protection laws.

 - 1. How consumers are exploited? (any 5) - 2.
 Explain the role of business in consumer protection. (any 5)